 Frequence Asking Questions

-We have to ways: In public transportation as fallow: Go to San Jose in a taxi from the airport to the bus station 7-10.
+You have to ways: In public transportation as fallow: Go to San Jose in a taxi from the airport to the bus station 7-10.
 Take a bus to Guanacaste, before getting into the van, ask the driver to drop you off in the “Restaurante Caballo Blanco.”
-Once you are there, take a taxi to NATUWA or communicate at this number 506
+Once you are there, take a taxi to NATUWA or communicate at this number 506 86444666 from 8:00 am until 4:00pm.

 NATUWA is about 1.5 hours from the airport.